-Hyperloop One: First Hyperloop Transportation System Set To Open This Year
+Hyperloop One: First 760 MPH Hyperloop Transportation System To Run This Year

 “In the U.S. there are plans to have exotic wheel-less trains in tubes traveling at hundreds of miles an hour!
 To solve auto traffic jams, city transport may move five or six passengers like peas in a pod, supported and blown along by jets of air through tubes small enough to pass right through buildings or stop in them.”

 DevLoop, Hyperloop One’s test site in Nevada, is 1,640 feet long and is massive in size, weighing over 2.2 million pounds.
-The hyperloop system is due to be finished in around three months and this system will run for roughly 1.86 miles.
-Hyperloop One will not be using passengers for tests at its DevLoop site, but once the hyperloop system is operational we will be able to see how well the system works.
+The hyperloop system is due to be finished in around three months, and this system will run for roughly 1.86 miles.
+Hyperloop One will not be using passengers for tests at its DevLoop site, but once the hyperloop system is operational, we will be able to see how well the system works.

 Excited for @HyperloopOne to come to the UAE?
 Check out this footage of the prototype under construction in the US pic.twitter.com/YIUSAzkHC4